-- Principal transactions revenue: the Company's principal transactions revenue includes movements in the fair value of financial instruments and trading profits and losses, including dividends and interest coupons, earned from dealing and principal trading in financial instruments.
-The Company's principal transactions revenue is accounted for on the trade date of the related transaction. - Commission revenue: commission revenue and fees are derived from sales activities and are accounted for on the trade date of the related transaction. - Investment banking fees: advisory and underwriting fees are recognised on an accruals basis and recorded in the income statement in the period earned provided they are receivable under the terms of the contract and collectability is reasonably assured. - Interest income and expense recognition: interest income and expense presented in the income statement includes interest on financial assets and liabilities and short-term and long-term funding.
-Interest income and expense is accounted for in the income statement using the effective interest method and are added to the carrying amount of the instruments to the extent that they are not settled in the period in which they arise. - Service fee income: service fee income comprises intercompany transfer pricing arrangements between related business entities and is calculated and recognised on an accruals basis.
+- Principal transactions revenue: the Company's principal transactions revenue includes movements in the fair value of financial instruments and trading profits and losses, including dividends, earned from dealing and principal trading in financial instruments.
+The Company's principal transactions revenue is accounted for on the trade date of the related transaction. - Commission revenue: commission revenue and fees are derived from sales activities and are recognised on transferring the promised goods or services to the customer, i.e. the trade date of the transaction. - Investment banking fees: advisory and underwriting fees are recognised when the performance obligations contained within the contract are satisfied by transferring the promised goods or services to the customer.
+Performance obligations can be satisfied over time or at point in time dependent on the nature of the good or service being transferred to the customer. - Interest income and expense recognition: interest income and expense presented in the income statement includes interest on financial assets and liabilities and short-term and long-term funding.
+Interest income and expense is accounted for in the income statement using the effective interest method. - Service fee income: service fee income comprises intercompany transfer pricing arrangements between related business entities and is calculated and recognised on an accruals basis.